YammarOption/GEC_Assist_tool/README.md

-# GEC Assist Tool
+# G.E.T - GET EVERYTHING TRACKER
-The GEC Assist Tool is a graphical tool to keep track of the  progress made during the Get Everything Challenge in Pokémon.
-The tool allows to easily monitor the progress throughout the game without the need to memorize the progress made.
-The instrument is designed to act as a frame for the game, having  hole in the middle where put the game, and allowing to resize the borders to fill what remains uncover.
+The GET is a graphical tool to keep track of the  progress made during the Get Everything Challenge in Pokémon.
+The tool allows to easily monitor the progress throughout the game without the need to memorize the progress made and is designed to act as a frame for the game, having  hole in the middle where put the game, and allowing to resize the borders to fill what remains uncover.
 Once in position, it is possible to use the ``block`` button to anchor the tool such that it remains on top and does not disappears when clicking outside of the window.

 The tool allow for the control all of following requirements, needed to complete the GEC challenge: